live-clones/gmsh/src/imgui/README.txt

 its tallest pane whatever is folded or whichever tab is up.
 A window that grows sideways as one uses it is a window that will not sit still.

+Everything that used to be a window of its own is described that way now -- the options, the visibility, the plugins, the size fields -- so neither interface builds a dialog by hand any more.
+The last two brought their own vocabulary: what the panes are about, written above the row of tabs (Panel::header) and named in bold (Field::heading); what stands on the line of a pane's button and outside what scrolls above it (Pane::beside); and a button that drops things to do rather than things to be (FieldKind::Menu), which is how one asks for a new size field or for the view to draw one on.

+What a dialog offers can change with what one picks in it: another plugin has other options, a size field deleted is one line fewer.
+Dear ImGui builds the description afresh every frame and follows by itself; the FLTK one compares the shape of the description with the shape it was built for and builds again only when they differ, keeping the window where the user put it.
+Anything a field callback still needs after that must be a copy: building again is the end of the list it was walking.

+FLTK reads "&" in a label as the mark of a keyboard shortcut in menus, buttons and inputs -- and only there.
+A label that is text has to double it for those, and must not for a box, a group, a tab or a line of a tree, which draw what they are given.

 GLFW is not like the other bundled libraries.
 They are compiled straight into Gmsh, source by source; GLFW keeps its own CMakeLists and produces a target of its own, which is what selects the platform backend for us.
 A target of this